 A typical lunch cost around 8 Euros including beverages.
 A delicious wine 'n' dine with fish or meat as the main course will set you back something between 15 and 20 Euro.
 It very much depends on the location of the restaurant and be prepared to pay more if you go to typical tourist restaurants in Ston or Dubrovnik.

-The restaurant in Villa Bili is the only option if you want to dine out in Komarna.
-It has a good kitchen and reasonable prices.
+The restaurant in Villa Bili has a good kitchen and reasonable prices.
 You don't have to eat there though.
 You can settle for an ice-cream, a soft drink or a cup of coffee.

 On the coastal road towards Klek, there is a restaurant in Duboka.
-Villa Malo Misto, It seems to be open all year and has a good selection of food and a good kitchen - and prices at the upper end of what you expect in Croatia.
-The restaurant is closed on Sundays.
+Villa Malo Misto, It seems to be open all year and and possibly closed on Sundays.
+It has a good selection of food and a good kitchen - and prices at the upper end of what you expect in Croatia.

 For a greater selection of restaurants, you should go to Klek three km to the south.
 Restaurant Adriatic on the coastal road is open from June to September.
 Down by the beach we can recommend the restaurant in Hotel Plaza.
 It has a good kitchen, a professional service, and there is also the small Restaurant Skoj on the beach.